protofire/solhint/docs/rules/security/not-rely-on-time.md

 ## Description
-Avoid to make time-based decisions in your business logic.
+Avoid making time-based decisions in your business logic.

 ## Options
 This rule accepts a string option of rule severity.
 Must be one of "error", "warn", "off".
 Default to warn.